Phone: (919)894-4226 Ext. 3407

 It is my pleasure to serve you and your family in the following ways:

 As your school counselor, I will be conducting whole group classroom guidance lessons for Grades K-5.
-We will explore such areas as: getting along with others/cooperation, friendship/anti-bullying, responsibility, respect, diversity, study skills, test-taking strategies, etc.
+We will explore such areas as: growth mindset, getting along with others/cooperation, friendship/anti-bullying, responsibility, respect, diversity, study skills, test-taking strategies, etc.

 Other services include meeting with some students on a one-on-one basis to provide short-term individual counseling.
 Students may refer themselves for counseling, or they may be referred by a teacher, administrator, or other staff member.
 You may click on the link below to access the counseling referral forms.